UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use a coin or key and a magnet to perform a scratch test on your water pipe to determine if it’s made of lead, galvanized steel, or copper.

-Before you spend money on kits or lab fees, you should perform a physical inspection of your plumbing.
-This simple check, often called the “Scratch Test,” helps you identify the material of your incoming water service line.
-You will need a key or a coin and a strong refrigerator magnet.
-Locate where your water pipe enters your home, which is often near the water meter or shut-off valve.
+Before you spend money on lab fees or professional inspectors, you can quickly evaluate your plumbing system to identify how to check for lead pipes manually.
+This simple DIY assessment, universally known as the “Scratch Test,” helps you figure out the material of your incoming water service line.
+Grab a standard house key or a coin and a strong refrigerator magnet.
+Locate where your primary water pipe enters your home — typically found protruding through the foundation in a basement, garage, or crawl space near the water meter.

-Carefully scratch the outside of the pipe with your coin or key.
-Compare what you see to these characteristics:
+Carefully scratch the outside of the pipe with your coin or key and compare the physical results against these common pipe materials:

-• Lead: The pipe will feel soft and scratch easily.
-The scratched area will turn a shiny silver color.
-A magnet will not stick to it.
+• The Scratch Test for Lead: The pipe will feel noticeably soft and scratch away quite easily.
+The freshly scratched area will reveal a shiny silver color underneath the dull exterior.

-The most critical spot to check is the service line entering your home, usually found in the basement or crawl space, as this pipe connects your home to the main utility line.
+💡 Pro Tip: The most critical spot to check is the main service line entering your home, as this single pipe connects your household plumbing to the city utility line and is the most common culprit for heavy metal exposure.

 Infographic showing a man with a lead test chart and three points on interpreting results and taking action.